RimshaSaleem/web-module-challenge-scope-and-closure/README.md

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 c.
 What is the lexical scope of `newRoll`?

+a1. dansRoll and zoesRoll are both closures a2.
+They share the same function body definition, but store different lexical environments.
+In dansRoll 's lexical environment, name is Dan, while in the lexical environment for zoesRoll, name is Zoe
+b.
+It will return random numbers always
+c.
+None

 ### Task 3 - Stretch Goals